Predicting the Performance of Foundation Models via Agreement-on-the-Line: Background and related work

 There is rich literature on OOD performance estimation for deep networks, with a variety of proposed approaches.
 Initial works focused on upper bounding the degree of distribution shift through data and/or model dependent metrics, e.g., uniform convergence bounds using $\mathcal{H}$-divergence \citep{ben2006analysis,mansour2009domain, cortes2010learning, kuzborskij2013stability}.
 However, these bounds tend to be loose for deep networks ~\citep{miller2021accuracy}.
 The following works try to estimate the performance exactly.

-For classification, a popular approach is to leverage the model's confidence to predict the OOD performance~\citep{DBLP:conf/iclr/HendrycksG17, hendrycks_cifar10c, garg2022leveraging, elsahar-galle-2019-annotate, guillory2021predicting}.
-Since deep models are typically overconfident, it is common practice to first calibrate these models in-distribution by temperature scaling.
-On a related note are uncertainty quantification works that directly try to calibrate models under distribution shift \citep{yu2022robust, zou2023adaptive, podkopaev2021distribution}.
-Confidence based methods are commonly utilized in practice, and favorable for foundation models as they are not computationally intensive and model-agnostic.
-However, they do have a couple downsides.
-Namely, they often fail in the presence of large shifts~\citep{garg2022leveraging} and are often only well-defined for accuracy and ill-defined for other common metrics like F1 score.
+For classification, \cite{DBLP:conf/iclr/HendrycksG17, hendrycks_cifar10c, garg2022leveraging, elsahar-galle-2019-annotate, guillory2021predicting} leverage the model's confidence to predict the OOD performance.
+Since deep models are typically overconfident, these models are first calibrated in-distribution by temperature scaling.
+Similar methods are uncertainty quantification works that directly calibrate models under distribution shift \citep{yu2022robust, zou2023adaptive, podkopaev2021distribution}.
+Confidence based methods are commonly utilized in practice, and favorable for foundation models as they are computationally light and model-agnostic.
+However, they often fail for large shifts~\citep{garg2022leveraging} and are often well-defined for accuracy but not other common metrics like F1 score.
 These can be limiting factors for foundation models which are applied to a broad array of tasks.
 Still, as they are the most common estimation methods, we utilize them as the baselines in our work.

-Another approach involves measuring model behavior on known auxiliary tasks to understand how the model will behave under the distribution shift at hand ~\citep{schelter_typical, dengzheng21, Deng21}.
-These approaches however tend to be overfit to specific datasets or modalities.
+\citep{schelter_typical, dengzheng21, Deng21} also measure model behavior on known auxiliary tasks to understand model behavior under the distribution shift at hand.
+However, these approaches tend to be overfit to specific datasets or modalities.
 Similar to AGL, there are prediction methods that utilize information from ensembles.
 Oftentimes a separate ``reference'' ensemble is trained on some objective to predict the performance of a ``target'' model \citep{Chuang0J20, yu2022predicting, chen2021detecting}.
-These methods generally have a much higher computational cost than AGL.
-Although AGL also requires at least 3 models to compute agreement between, these models only undergo generic finetuning.
-Thus, it is better suited approach for evaluating foundation models, especially if off-the-shelf finetuned models are readily available, e.g., from Huggingface (see Section 4).
+These methods have a higher computational cost than AGL.
+Although AGL also requires at least 3 models to compute agreement, these models only undergo generic finetuning.
+Thus, it is a better suited approach for evaluating foundation models, especially if off-the-shelf finetuned models are readily available, e.g., from Huggingface (see Section 4).